m-taghva/kara/README.md

                 results: Location for storing test results and reports
                 configure: Auxiliary tools

-            2.4 - Operating System and SSH Settings:
+            2.4 - Operating System settings:

+                Creating a special user in mc and all monster servers or in special cases using existing users with sudo access:
+                # adduser kara

-                Edit the sudoers file and give permission to the user running KARA to execute sudo commands without a password:
+                Edit the sudoers file and give permission to the user running kara to execute sudo commands without a password:
                 # visudo
                     > %sudo ALL=(ALL:ALL) ALL
                     > user ALL=(ALL) NOPASSWD: ALL

-                Create an SSH key for the desired user on all monster and MC servers, as well as the server running KARA, so that no password is needed for SSH login:
-                # adduser
-                # ssh-keygen (make sure the new key is just for the new user and his .ssh directory)
-                # ssh-copy-id -p <port> user@ip

             2.5 - Running the configure tool:
+                after creating the desired user and changing the sudoers file on all the monster and mc servers, change the configure tool configuration file in the manager directory and the information of all servers for ssh and create ssh_key for each and database information Enter the prerequisites to make changes on them:
+                    ssh_info: # this part of the config is for make ssh_key in all servers (mc & monster)

+                         master_user: kara # same user in all servers

+                         r1z1s1:
+                              ip_swift: 10.65.0.209
+                              ssh_port: 22

+                         r1z1s2:
+                              ip_swift: 10.65.0.71
+                              ssh_port: 22

+                         mc:
+                              ip_swift: 10.65.0.37
+                              ssh_port: 22

+                    database_info: # this part of the config is for change shard hour in databases

+                         mc:
+                              ip: 10.65.0.37
+                              ssh_port: 22
+                              ssh_user: kara
+                              container_name: influxdb
+                              databases: # list of databases
+                                   - opentsdb

                 After installing the prerequisites and cloning the repository, the configure.sh tool in the manager directory needs to be run to execute some prerequisite processes and install KARA.
                 # bash configure.sh

+                ** Note: Run the following commands only if you use different users on each server or if the above tool fails to create and copy the ssh key for some reason.
+                    Create ssh-key for the desired user on all Monster and MC servers and even Kara's running server so that there is no need to enter a password during ssh:
+                        # ssh-keygen (make sure the new key is just for the new user and his .ssh directory)
+                        # ssh-copy-id -p <port> kara@ip

             2.6 - Tool Logs:
                 The path and log file for all tools are the same and equal to var/log/kara/all.log/.
 In more advanced tools with a configuration file, it is possible to change the log display level between debug - info - warning - error -    critical.
 For simpler tools without a configuration file, the log display level is debug.

         3- Execution Description of Tools
-            **Note: All tool configuration files are in the standard YAML format, allowing sections that are not needed to be commented out.
+            ** Note: All tool configuration files are in the standard YAML format, allowing sections that are not needed to be commented out.

             3.1 - config-gen Tool:
                 This tool is responsible for creating workload configurations and various tests for COSBench.
 The program is located in the config_gen directory, and its input is an input.txt file in that directory.
 Based on the content of this input file, the tool can generate multiple configuration files with different values to facilitate and speed up the process of creating different scenarios.